nodejs/node/doc/api/cli.md

 - all `fs` APIs, other than the file watcher APIs and those that are explicitly synchronous
+- all `brotli` APIs, other than those that are explicitly synchronous
 - `crypto.pbkdf2()`
 - `crypto.randomBytes()`, unless it is used without a callback
 - `crypto.randomFill()`